The best trains in Italy: A Eurostar Italia ETR500 power car

 The Nightjet sleeper from Munich to Rome

-Step 1, Florence to Munich by Nightjet sleeper trainMore information about Nightjets.
+Step 1, Florence to Munich by Nightjet sleeper trainMore about Nightjets.

 Nightjet deluxe 2-berth sleeper Nightjet deluxe sleeper in day mode Nightjet deluxe sleeper toilet & shower Nightjet standard (economy) sleeper